The Nicholls College of Business is AACSB-accredited, a distinction held by less than 5 percent of business schools worldwide.

 The College of Business Administration is currently offering the following scholarships.
 Please note that scholarship programs and funding are subject to change from year to year based upon funding levels and availability.
 Certain scholarships have restrictions such as a minimum GPA in order to qualify.
 Furthermore, there may be additional actions (such as letters of recommendation or a personal essay) not requested on the application form that must be taken in order to fully meet the particular scholarship requirements.
 Students may submit additional documentation to the Dean’s office.

-The application period for CBA scholarships occurs each spring semester.
+The application period for CBA scholarships is now open!

 James J. Buquet Scholarship